danialgoodwin/dev/git-github-cheat-sheet.md

 ## FAQs: Frequently Asked Questions ##

 ### How to delete file from remote repository? ###
-1.

-        git rm --cached myFile // Use this to remove file or folder from repo, but NOT delete from local workspace. git rm myFile // Use this to remove file or folder from repo, and DELETE from local workspace.
+    // First, remove from local index, using your preferred method. git rm --cached myFile // Use this to remove file or folder from repo, but NOT delete from local workspace. git rm myFile // Use this to remove file or folder from repo, and DELETE from local workspace.

-2.

-        git commit -am "Remove file"
+    // Then, commit + push to remove from remote. git commit -am "Remove file"
     git push // This is the comment that will actually remove the file from the remote repo.

 ## Intermediate Notes ##